cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

     * Data archival also possible

-#### GitHub
+### Source control: `git` and GitHub

 GitHub is a provider of Internet hosting for software development and version control using **`git`**.
 **`git`** is in turn a Linux software version control utility.
-GitHub and similar hosting sites are in common use as a means of sharing software solutions particular to open and reproducible research.
+GitHub and similar hosting sites facilitate open sharing of software, part of the larger picture of reproducible research.
-There are in consequence two important aspects of GitHub use relevant to use of public clouds like Azure.

-1. It is common practice to use the **`git`** command to clone GitHub *repositories*, which are thematic collections of files contained in a directory structure.
-However there are a number of details in learning to use **`git`** effectively: This means there is a proper and necessary **`git`** learning curve.
+* The **`git clone`** command can be used clone GitHub *repositories*,
+thematic collections of files in a directory tree. **`git`** comes with a learning curve.

-2. Improper use of GitHub can result in cloud access keys landing in an open repository.
-There are malevolent code bots in operation on GitHub that will use such inadvertently open keys to mine bitcoin on cloud VMs.
-This costs actual money that is charged to the cloud User.
-Typical spend rates for this scenario are USD 15,000 per hour; so it is important to avoid committing access keys to GitHub repositories.
+* Improper use of GitHub can grant cloud access to Bad Actors.
+This in turn can lead to lost time and money.

-#### Plan
+### The Plan

-* We are looking at three modes of compute on the cloud: **Serverless Functions**, **Containers** and **VMs/Images**.
+* Three modes of compute on the cloud: **Serverless Functions**, **Containers** and **VMs/Images**
-* VMs are used pretty much like traditional servers; and images are freeze-dried 'zip file' versions of VMs.
+* VMs are used like traditional servers.
+Images are freeze-dried 'zip file' versions of VMs.

-"As if we need a research computing environment" the sequence of events in this walk-through are:
+"As if we need a research computing environment" the sequence of events in this hands-on:

-- Start your VM on the Azure cloud in your Resource Group (and grab a key file)
+- Start a VM on the Azure cloud in your Resource Group (obtain its ip address and a key file)
-- Log in to that VM using VSCode
+- Log in to this VM from VSCode
+- On the VM
-- On the VM: Install the `jupyter` notebook server library
+    - Install the Jupyter Notebook server in a dedicated environment
+    - Install some related data science libraries such as `pandas`
-- On the VM: Create a research environment by cloning a GitHub repository
+    - Create a research environment by cloning a GitHub repository
-- On the VM: Start a jupyter notebook session *without any visible interface*
+    - Start a jupyter notebook session with no visible interface
+- On your computer
-- On your computer: Create an SSH tunnel from your computer to your VM
+    - Create an SSH tunnel from your computer to the VM
+    - Enter a local Jupyter connection address
-- Use your browser to connect to the jupyter server on the VM (and see *Stretch task)
+        - By virtue of the SSH tunnel it will connect to the Jupyter Notebook server
+    - Verify everything works
-- Save your VM as an Azure *image*
+- From the Azure portal: From your VM create an Azure *image*
-- Terminate your VM
-- Start a completely new VM from your stored image
+- From this image: Start a new VM and verify it is identical to the one you have customized
-- Verify that everything works properly

 - *Stretch task: Place some data in object storage on Azure and access that from your VM

-## Procedure
+## Hands-on procedural

+### Build a VM using the Azure portal

 * On a browser sign in to the [Azure portal](portal.azure.com) and verify your Subscription
     * Be sure to work in the Central US Azure region